Retire in Ukraine

 When we asked people living in Ukraine about club and activities where newcomers can meet others, they responded:

 "Expats in Ukraine often join local clubs and activities such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, visiting cafes and restaurants, or joining online forums and social media groups.
-Additionally, many expats find it helpful to join expat-specific organizations, such as the American Chamber of Commerce in Ukraine, which provides networking opportunities and other resources," said a person in Ukraine.
+Additionally, many expats find it helpful to join expat-specific organizations, such as the American Chamber of Commerce in Ukraine, which provides networking opportunities and other resources," said one retiree in Ukraine.

 What is life like in Ukraine?